Physics (Master of Science)

 - 17 credits of elective courses

-- Must include coursework in mechanics, electromagnetism, physics, mathematics, and modern physics
+- Include coursework in mechanics, electromagnetism, physics, mathematics, and modern physics

 A personal interview may be requested in addition to the above requirements.
 The interview may be conducted in-person or virtually.

-Fellowships are awarded to students in Creighton’s Master of Physics program each year.
+Fellowships are awarded to students in Creighton’s Master of Science in Physics program each year.
 All applicants for this program are automatically considered for a teaching or research fellowship.
 No additional application is required.

 Graduate fellows receive full tuition remission and a cash stipend.
 Tuition remission is also extended to fellows in the summer sessions adjoining the fellowship year.
 Teaching and research fellows are required to provide the equivalent of 18 hours per week of service.
 Fellows must take a minimum of 8 credit hours per semester.